DPF vs AdBlue delete – what’s legal in 2026?

 Deleting a DPF means cutting the can, gutting the substrate, welding it shut and rewriting ECU soot maps.
 Average workshop bill: £550.
 Vans are often off the road for half a day.

 An AdBlue delete is mostly keyboard work.
-I plug Autotuner into the OBD port, remove SCR dosage logic, and switch off dash warnings—total visit time: 30 min.
+Plug Autotuner into the OBD port, remove SCR dosage logic, switch off dash warnings — total visit time: 30 min.
 No cutting, no welding, 12-month software warranty.

 Legal risk under 2025 rules

-• SCR removed: identical fines if caught, plus possible LEZ surcharges.
+• SCR removed: identical fines if caught, plus possible LEZ surcharges in Clean Air Zones.

-Either mod must be declared to insurers or claims can be void.
+Either modification must be declared to insurers or claims can be void — most major insurers treat it as non-disclosure and will invalidate the policy entirely.

-Euro-7 sets 60 mg/km NOx for diesels—same as petrol.
-DPFs stay mandatory; NOx spot-checks roll out on LEZ entry lanes.
-A vehicle with an SCR delete will likely face on-the-spot fines or forced repairs.
-Full details in our Euro 7 compliance guide.
+Euro-7 sets 60 mg/km NOx for diesels — the same limit as petrol.
+DPFs remain mandatory; NOx spot-checks roll out on LEZ entry lanes.
+A vehicle with an SCR delete will likely face on-the-spot fines or forced repairs at the roadside.
+Full details on what this means for diesel owners are in our Euro 7 compliance guide.

 Resale and export value

 DPF-less vans fetch £1,000–£1,500 less at auction.
 Buyers worry about MOT smoke tests.
-AdBlue-deleted vans lose less value inside the UK but move fast in export markets—East Africa, Middle East—where SCR parts are scarce and low-sulphur fuel isn’t guaranteed.
+AdBlue-deleted vans lose less value inside the UK but move fast in export markets — East Africa, the Middle East — where SCR parts are scarce and low-sulphur fuel isn’t guaranteed.

-A Stoke builder’s Crafter failed smoke opacity after a DIY DPF gut.
+A Stoke builder’s Crafter failed the smoke opacity test after a DIY DPF gut.
 Re-installing a £900 filter plus coding cost him triple the original “cheap” delete.
-Contrast: a taxi firm deleted AdBlue on four Sprinters exported to Cyprus—no UK fines, van values intact.
+Contrast: a taxi firm deleted AdBlue on four Sprinters exported to Cyprus — no UK fines, van values intact on their intended market.

 Frequently asked questions